dgroomes/stackoverflow-look-back/README.md

 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * Clean up the References.
 Organize MDN links together.
+* Remove the 'votesPageLimit' from storage and instead use an input box in the extension popup.
+The storage is not worth the code complexity.
+Plus the feature is not even really useful.
+Might as well remove the code and make the limit even more obvious by putting it right next to the "Scrape votes" button.
+This removes the discovery problem for that config.

 ## Finished Wish List items